Consignment Export (EDI)

 Export Framework Settings

-i.
-Send to Consignment Sender Email: Enable the toggle if you wish to send the email to sender mail ID.
+• Send to Consignment Sender Email: Toggle to Yes to send to the sender

-ii.
-Send to Consignment Receiver Email: Enable the toggle if you wish to send the email to a receiver mail ID.
+• Send to Consignment Receiver Email: Toggle to Yes to send to the receiver

 Notes